Eight post-pandemic learning holidays around the world which offer enriching escapism and community immersion

-Skill set-enhancing holidays for 2021 in Vienna, Colombia, Utah, the Isle of Wight, Puerto Rico, Trentino, Ontario, Nashville and Scottsdale
+Skill set-enhancing holidays for 2022 in Vienna, Colombia, Utah, Puerto Rico, Trentino, Ontario, Nashville and Scottsdale

-The UK entered its third national lockdown this week, but with vaccines being rolled out across the country and around the world, there is a great deal of hope and a clear demand for enriching, immersive travel in 2021.
-In the post-vaccine world, travellers will look to maximise their holiday experiences – how a trip aligns with an individual’s sense of self and their life aspirations is anticipated to be just as important as their destination of choice.
+In the clarity of a post-pandemic world, travellers across the globe will look to maximise their holiday experiences – how a trip aligns with an individual’s sense of self and their life aspirations is anticipated to be just as important as their destination of choice.

 Learn to… ballroom dance at the famous Elmayer dance school in Vienna, Austria